 - Add in all wet ingredients and stir until everything is well incorporated.

 - Microwave for 60 seconds, then check for doneness by inserting a toothpick down the middle.
-If it is undercooked, microwave at 10-seconds burst until the insides are set.
+The toothpick should come out fairly clean with a few moist crumbs.
+If it is undercook, microwave at 10-second intervels.

 - Let it rest for 1-2 minutes, and it is ready to be enjoyed!